grafana/xk6-exec/README.md

 Possible options

 * dir                       specify working dir
-*	continue_on_error         contintue script when return code is not zeored
+* continue_on_error         contintue script when return code is not zero
-*	include_stdout_on_error   exposes stdout when return code is not zeored
+* include_stdout_on_error   exposes stdout when return code is not zero
 * combined_output           combine stdout and error in output
 * env                       specify enviroment variables